faizan-ahmad5/24PWBCS1114-WT-Fall25/DEPLOYMENT.md

 - Changes pushed to `main` and site published via GitHub Pages.
 - Custom `404.html` exists at the repo root and is served for missing pages.
-- SEO meta tags and lazy-loading attributes were added to HTML files.

 To update: